 2. If the Alexa Device is Unresponsive, Check your home Wi-Fi network

 If your Alexa device is unresponsive, it might be time to check your internet connection or your home Wi-Fi.
 Your home network might be inactive or unstable, causing connectivity problems between Alexa and the device in question.
 Or your Wi-Fi network might be operational, however, your ISP is down so you have no internet connectivity.

 To check this, I usually stand beside my router and connect to my Wi-Fi network on my smartphone, disable “mobile data” and then in Google, I search for “speed test”.
 Google has its own speed test in its search so by clicking that you can see what your internet speed is.
 When your Alexa device is unresponsive, it's helpful to check if other devices are connected to the same network, as this could be a sign of network issues.

 Check Internet Connectivity

 If you can connect to Wi-Fi but cannot get to the Google “speed test” screen, or the “speed test” has stalled, then there’s no data flowing from your internet service provider.
-In that case I usually go back on to “mobile data” and check online to see if there’s an ISP outage.
+In that case, I usually go back on “mobile data” and check online to see if there’s an ISP outage.

 Possible Wi-Fi Range Issue